MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-disable.md

 # DevCon Disable

+[!NOTE] [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
+It's use is recommended instead of DevCon.
+See the [Recommended Replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Disables devices on the computer.
 Valid only on the local computer.

 To *disable* a device means that the device remains physically connected to the computer, but its driver is unloaded from memory and its resources are freed so that the device cannot be used.